-A Workgroup member noted that this wording arises from the Transmission Licence1, in particular, Condition C14 (11)2 which relates directly to the Grid Code.
-This Workgroup member then noted that the proposed deletion in OC6.2.1 would not remove the obligation upon the ESO (from the licence) even if it was removed from the Grid Code.
+A Workgroup member noted that this wording arises from the Transmission Licence, in particular, Condition 14 (11) which relates directly to the Grid Code.
+This Workgroup member then noted that the proposed deletion in OC6.2.1 would not remove the obligation.
 Several Workgroup members noted that the sentence in OC6.2.1 does not prevent due discrimination, and it was agreed that site protection under OC6.5.3 would be considered to be due discrimination.
 Therefore, the Proposer accepted, and the Workgroup agreed, that the initial proposed change to OC6.2.1 was not required for this modification to proceed.

-The Proposer then asked for the opinions of the Workgroup on another piece of legal text for addition into OC6.5, referring to the ESEC protected sites list, and asked whether the text should be placed at the beginning of OC6.5, or into OC6.5.3.
-The location of this legal text was discussed with the Workgroup, and it was noted that adding the text to the beginning of OC6.5 would influence all areas of Demand Control within the Grid Code.
+The proposer then asked for the opinions of the Workgroup on another piece of legal text for addition into OC6.5, referring to the ESEC protected sites list, and asked whether the text should be placed at the beginning of OC6.5, or into OC6.5.3.
+The location of this legal text was discussed with the Workgroup, and it was noted that adding the text to the beginning of OC6.5 would influence all areas of Demand Control.
 The Workgroup therefore agreed that it should be added in as a new clause in OC6.5.3(e), moving the current clause OC6.5.3(e) to OC6.5.3(f).
 It was also discussed that this legal text should specifically reference Demand Disconnection stages referred to in OC6.5.3(a), rather than Demand Control more generally, to make it clear that Voltage Reduction is not being referred to, since this is a form of Demand Control.

-Accordingly, the Workgroup sought views via Workgroup Consultation on the proposed changes to OC6.1.5 and OC6.5.3.
+Accordingly, the Workgroup is seeking views in this Consultation on the proposed changes to OC6.1.5 and OC6.5.3.

-Whilst not part of the GC0161 proposal the Workgroup noted that the criteria for a site being placed onto the protected site list is set out in the ESEC which is a document governed by the Secretary of State for the Department of Energy Security & Net Zero.
+Whilst not part of the GC0161 proposal (and thus not part of this consultation) the Workgroup noted that it may be of general interest to respondents to be aware that the criteria for a site being placed onto the protected site list is set out in the ESEC which is a document governed by the Secretary of State for the Department of Energy Security & Net Zero.
 As with other aspects of the Grid Code (as well as the CUSC and BSC) it is not unusual to reference a relevant, non Grid Code document (in this case the protected site list) for a separate, but related, Grid Code purpose.